-The Juniors Program is similar to the Seniors Program and includes all the basics of Matsubayashi-ryu, however is modified to suit the physical differences of adults & children and focuses on helping them develop discipline, co-ordination, balance, focus and tactics to deal with bullies in a non-physical way that will be applicable to their every day environment.
+Our Juniors Program is built on the core principles of traditional martial arts but modified to suit the physical differences of adults & children and focuses on helping them develop discipline, co-ordination, balance, focus and tactics to deal with bullies in a non-physical way that will be applicable to their every day environment.
 The Junior Program aims to prepare children students for moving into the Seniors Program.

 The best way to see whether you would enjoy practicing karate, and to ask any questions, is to come along to watch or participate in a class.
 We offer a no-strings attached trial class period for prospective students to ensure our programs are right for you.
 Kids can train four times per week on Mon, Tue, Wed & Thursday at 5:30pm.

 - Fostering Self-Discipline – One of the central tenets of all forms of the martial arts is an absolute focus on self-discipline.
 Today’s kids are so accustomed to receiving instant gratification that lessons in self-restraint and discipline aren’t always easy to come by.
 Kids with a martial arts background, however, are continually reminded of how essential self-discipline is

 - Boosting Socialsation Skills – Kids who don’t always thrive in highly social environments may find it easier to get to know people and make new friends when they’re in a room filled with peers who share a common interest.
 The kids on the playground may not always have much common ground, but devotees to the martial arts are able to get to know one another through shared pursuits.
 Partner-driven forms like jiu jitsu can also foster camaraderie, as they force kids to pair off and build their skills together

 - Encouraging Physical Activity – Limiting screen time is a great idea when it comes to getting kids off the couch and encouraging them to be more active, but it only goes so far.
 Enrolling an inactive child in such a physically demanding pastime not only discourages the sedentary lifestyle she’s used to, but also gives her an enjoyable activity that inspires her to keep moving